Undergraduate Admission Requirements

 38. Academic Notice and Recess for At-Risk Students

-(b) First-time, first-year undergraduate students are recessed from the University after their first term of enrollment if their semester grade point average is below 1.0.
-Individuals are recessed from the university for one full semester (Fall or Spring).
+b.
+First-time, first-year undergraduate students are suspended from the University after their first term of enrollment if their semester grade point average is below 1.0.
+Individuals are suspended from the university for one full semester (Fall or Spring).
 To re-enroll for courses offered through any WSU campus students must apply for reinstatement.
-Recessed individuals may not seek status as a non-degree seeking student.
-Recessed students may enroll in summer session.
+Suspended individuals may not seek status as a non-degree seeking student.
+Suspended individuals may enroll in summer session.

 Undergraduate students are dismissed from the University after the third semester (excluding winter and summer session) in which the cumulative grade point average is below 2.0.
 (The three semesters do not have to be consecutive for the dismissal policy to apply.)
 Individuals who are dismissed from the university must wait a minimum of two full semesters (fall/spring, spring/fall) to re-enroll for courses offered through any WSU campus.
 To re-enroll for courses offered through any WSU campus students must apply for reinstatement and WSU Admissions.
 Dismissed individuals may not seek status as a 'non-degree seeking student.'
 Dismissed students may enroll in summer session.